 Zi, “They keeping them in both places?”

-“There’s only one rear door, it must serve both places.
+“There’s only one rear door, it must serve both stores.
 I think the fronts are set up to appear separate, but behind the rear wall, the space is just open for storage.
 Probably share a restroom.”